profplump/MacOS/PhotosSnapshot/Readme.md

 `PhotosSnapshot --incremental -b 2023-01-11_12-13-14 /Volumes/BackupDisk/Snapshots`

-The value of value of `base` should match the subfolder of an existing snapshot in the same parent folder

 This will create a new, sparse snapshot by fetching assets that are missing or have been updated since the `<base>` snapshot timestamp (or the `--compare-date` if provided).
 Other assets are not cloned and would need to be manually integrated with the `<base>` snapshot to produce a complete snapshot

 --